11886knights/11886knights.github.io/page_executive.md

 - Trustee 2 --> Br Blair Macfie (613-353-7138 // blair.macfie@gmail.com)
 - Trustee 3 --> Br Jim Laudanski, PGK (613-544-9489 // birdie1jim@bell.net)

-For recruitment see Grand Knight or one of thhe Trustees
+For recruitment see Grand Knight or one of the Trustees

 ## Past Grand Knights